-GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall governance process a) Ratified, documented and up-to-date policies and procedures are in place, covering all licensable activities.

-b) There is a document control system.
+GQ1 All aspects of the establishments work are governed by documented policies and procedures as part of the overall governance process b) There is a document control system.

 c) There are change control mechanisms for the implementation of new operational procedures.